Supporting student wellbeing in Queensland

 All school chaplains meet the minimum qualification standards set by the state and federal governments.

-85% of SU QLD chaplains exceed these requirements with qualifications at the Diploma level and above across Youth Work, Human Services, Education and Theology/Ministry.
+Over 85% of SU QLD chaplains exceed these requirements with qualifications at the Diploma level and above across Youth Work, Human Services, Education and Theology/Ministry.

 So what does a chaplain do?